 Some indicators capture the quality of trade infrastructure, while others measure the ease of conducting international trade, such as current account convertibility, exchange rate stability, and trade costs associated with cross-border transactions.

 We measure export diversification by evaluating an economy’s bilateral trade destinations and how heavily its exports are concentrated by sector – because economies with diversified export markets and products are better equipped to absorb external economic shocks.

 Furthermore, we consider the technological infrastructure and innovation capabilities of an economy by assessing its emphasis on research and development investments and digital technologies, which are key drivers for the production of sophisticated and sustainable goods and services.

 The Societal pillar

 Social factors matter in an economy’s capacity to trade internationally over the long term.
 Economies are measured on the environment that encourages and supports the development of human capital, such as the extent of education and labor standards.

 This pillar also captures factors that influence public support for trade expansion.
-These include income inequality, political stability, goods produced by forced and child labor, and the government response to human trafficking.
+These include income inequality, political stability, goods produced by forced and child labor, and governmental response to human trafficking.

 The Environmental pillar

 This measures the extent to which an economy’s trade supports sustainable resources.
 The factors include measurements of non-renewable natural resources in trade and the management of externalities that arise from economic growth and participation in the global trading system.